python/cpython/Doc/reference/executionmodel.rst

 the class.
 The scope of names defined in a class block is limited to the class block; it does not extend to the code blocks of methods.
-This includes comprehensions and generator expressions since they are implemented using a function scope, but it does not include :ref:`type scopes <type-scopes>`, which have access to their enclosing class scopes.
+This includes comprehensions and generator expressions since they are implemented using a function scope, but it does not include :ref:`annotation scopes <annotation-scopes>`, which have access to their enclosing class scopes.
 This means that the following will fail::